cloudmesh-community/book/chapters/cloud/datacenter.md

 important to identify where they come from in order to prevent them.
 As we see in @fig:datacenter-outage not every error is caused by an operational issue.
-External, installation, design and manufacturer issues are together the largest issue for datacenter incidents (seee
+External, installation, design and manufacturer issues are together the largest issue for datacenter incidents (see
 @fig:datacenter-outage).
 Figure Outage.
 According to the Uptime Institute Abnormal Incident Reports (AIRs) database, the root cause of 39% of data center incidents falls into the operational area